How to Remove Strata Committee Members: Guide for NSW Strata Body Corporate

 Process for Removing Strata Committee Members in a General Meeting

-The owners corporation can now remove a member of the strata committee by passing an ordinary resolution at a general meeting.
-This is a change from the previous requirement, where a special resolution was necessary.
+Under the amended strata laws effective from 2024, the owners corporation can remove a member of the strata committee by passing an ordinary resolution at a general meeting—replacing the previous requirement for a special resolution.

 Approaching NCAT for Removal of Strata Committee Members under Section 238